dscorbett/duployan-font/docs/width-system.md

 A glyph’s anchor widths (`adx`) are measured from its cursive entry point to each mark anchor point.
 Each glyph has 7 anchor widths.
-The font has 8 mark/cursive anchors, but each base glyph uses the same x coordinate for its above- and below-base anchor points, so the above- and below-base anchors are represented by the same anchor width glyph.
+The font has 8 relevant anchors (mark positioning and cursive), but each base glyph uses the same x coordinate for its above- and below-base anchor points, so the above- and below-base anchors are represented by the same anchor width glyph.

 ## Number encoding